quyendang/OpenCore-Guide/README.md

 * Target: Setting for logging type (by default logging output is hidden).
 * HideSelf: If you want to hide EFI partion on OC Bootloader choose YES.
 * HibernateMode : Recommended set to None.
-* ConsoleBeHaviousOs: Set to ForceGraphics for most system.
+* ConsoleBeHaviousOs: Set to ForceGraphics for most systems.
-* ConsoleBehaviousUI: Set to Text for most system.
+* ConsoleBehaviousUI: Set to Text for most systems.

-** You won't boot with Open Core Bootloader If you do not set YES at UsePicker.
+** You won't be able to boot with Open Core Bootloader If you do not set **YES** at UsePicker.
 ** If you want to make macOS the default boot disk, set 'System Preferences > Startup Disk > (macOS boot disk)' as the default boot disk.

 **Debug**: